Understanding Dignity and Safeguarding - Level 2

 Next available course:

-The course focuses on the key principles of dignity, duty of care and safeguarding and how to apply these within everyday health and social care settings.
+This qualification aims to provide the knowledge and understanding of the key principles of dignity, duty of care and safeguarding as applied to adult health and social care.

 Teaching and Learning Methods